-Bluespec offers models and testbenches that can be synthesized along with legacy IP to employ emulation much earlier for modeling, verification and early software development.
-Bluespec makes emulation much easier, more affordable, and deployable from concept to volume silicon.
+Bluespec offers models and test benches that can be synthesized along with legacy IP to employ emulation much earlier for modeling, verification, and early software development.
+It makes emulation deployable from concept to volume silicon.
 The company was founded in 2003 and is based in Framingham, Massachusetts.

 Missing: Bluespec's Product Demo & Case Studies